wp-graphql/wp-graphql-woocommerce/docs/using-product-bundle-data-and-mutations.md

+---
+title: "Using Product Bundle Data + Mutations"
+description: ""
+keywords: "WooGraphQL, WPGraphQL, WooCommerce, GraphQL"
+author: "Geoff Taylor"
+---
 ## Using Product Bundle Data + Mutations

 In this section, we will learn how to handle product bundles using WooGraphQL.
 Product bundles are a group of products that are sold together as a set.
 This functionality is extremely useful for e-commerce websites that sell products in bundles or sets.

 We will be using the `BundleProduct` component and updating the `SingleProduct` and `useCartMutations` components to handle product bundles.
 We will be using the code samples from the [Using Product Data](https://woographql.com/docs/using-product-data) and [Handling User Session and Using Cart Mutations](https://woographql.com/docs/handling-user-session-and-using-cart-mutations) as a starting point.